 The Speech Department, which later became the Communication Department, was established at Andrews University in 1956.
 Beginning in 1969, a concentration in speech therapy was added, allowing students to complete course work preparing them for entrance into a Master's program in Speech Pathology or Audiology.
 In 1980, Communication Disorders became a department separate from the Communication Department.
 In 1988, the name of the department was changed to Speech-Language Pathology and Audiology to more effectively convey the nature of the Department.
-In the Fall of 2014, Andrews University began offering the Masters of Science Degree in Speech Language Pathology.

-II.
-Department of Speech-Language Pathology and Audiology
+In the fall of 2014, Andrews University began offering the Masters of Science Degree in Speech-Language Pathology.
+As the program continued to grow, the School of Health Professions became the College of Health and Human Services and the Department of Speech-Language Pathology and Audiology became the School of Communication Sciences and Disorders.
+These changes were effective July 1, 2019.